TheNewTimeGamer/dev-case/Readme.md

 These credentials are predetermined [here](https://reqres.in/).

 The api class also supports registration but is as far as the api is concidered identical to logging in.

+## Additional information
+Some code will contain comments containing `Developer note`.

+These notes are put in place to explain my reasoning, why I used a short hand or alternatives that could have been used.

+Examples would be:
+> Developer note: The following code is ugly but pragmatic, it demonstrates the functionality within 'car.php'. or
+> Developer note: Reqres is stored in session, which is a bit overkill; the alternative is to store the token in local storage or as a cookie.
+> This shouldn't matter much as it's the classic pendulum of memory usage vs CPU time (As the object would be recreating for each request).

+Lastly, I used Php-doc do document my code to reasonable extends but most of it should be self explanatory.